adamcobabe/mrv/doc/source/usage.rst

 	>>> assert len(Node(snn).getObjectSet(did, 0))

-The ``mayarv.maya.nodes.storage`` module is built to make it easy to create own node types that are compatible to the storage interface, which also enables you to write your own and more convenient interface to access data.
+The ``mayarv.maya.nt.storage`` module is built to make it easy to create own node types that are compatible to the storage interface, which also enables you to write your own and more convenient interface to access data.